djwalther/nrc/README.txt

 PRIVATE MESSAGES

 'person hi there
+' something else I forgot...

+''person hi there

 The ' lets nrc know you want to talk to a person in private.
-You only need to type this once.
-Afterward, you are typing to that person by default.
+If you use one ', you will continue talking in the current channel afterward.
+If you want to message that person privately again, just put ' and a space character, then type what you want to say.  nrc knows to send the message to the last person you messaged.
+If you use two ' in a row, '', you will be typing directly to that person in private.
+Everything you type will go to them, the same as when you are typing into a channel.
+In regular IRC this is the /query command.

 This only changes when you start talking to another person, or to a channel.
-But, if you want to stop directing your words at someone, even if you have noone else in mind, it is simple: type ' on a line by itself.
+If you want to stop directing your words at someone, even if you have noone else in mind, it is simple: type '' on a line by itself.

-'
+''

 Now you will be talking to noone until you explicitly enable it again.